 Dingle is Ireland’s largest Gaeltacht town where many speak Irish, called Gaeilge, as their first language.
 SHU in Dingle will offer you the opportunity to learn the ‘cúpla focal’ (a couple of words) at specially organized classes and to practice the language in the local community.

 Enjoy the wildlife of Dingle Oceanworld Aquarium where you can come face-to-face with sharks, penguins, turtles and exotic fish.
 At the Touch Tank, you can stroke friendly rays and even hold a starfish.
 You’ll receive a guided tour where you can learn all about the amazing marine world and how the behind the scenes at an aquarium works.

-You can spend two days and one night in Killarney town, famous for its national park and lakes.
-While there, you will get to visit Killarney National Park and cycle on dedicated paths of the ‘Muckross-Dinis Loop’ on a route through forests and fields, passing around Muckross Lake.
+You can spend a day in Killarney town, famous for its national park and lakes.
+While there, you will get to visit Killarney National Park and walk on dedicated paths of the ‘Muckross-Dinis Loop’ on a route through forests and fields, passing around Muckross Lake.
 The route passes by Muckross Abbey (founded in 1448 as a Franciscan friary) and Muckross House (a 65-room Tudor style mansion built in 1843 with extensive gardens).
-You will also get to see some other highlights such as Torc Waterfall and experience the lively night life of the town.
+You will also get to see some other highlights such as Torc Waterfall and experience the lively and colorful town.